15 Meals in LA For Under $15

 Everything at Trophies, a fast-casual spot on Fairfax, costs under $10.
 Their short menu involves what you’d expect to find at an old-school burger joint: cheeseburgers, hot dogs, fries, and milkshakes.
 But their all-black space is made to impress people who wait in lines for streetwear.
 Fortunately, service is pretty quick on weekdays, which also happens to be the best time to try their After School Special—it comes with one of their delicious burgers, crispy fries, and a fountain soda to chase it down.

 photo credit: Seoulmates

-The Meal: 1 Bulgogi Taco & 1 Korean Fried Chicken Taco, $14
+The Meal: 2 Korean Fried Chicken Tacos, $12

 photo credit: Maciel's

 Maciel's is your best bet for a vegan sandwich in Highland Park, and possibly all of LA.
-They make all of their own plant-based meats in-house, offer dairy-free cheeses by the pound, and nothing costs more than $15.
+They make all of their own plant-based meats in-house and offer dairy-free cheeses by the pound.
 Our favorite lunch at Maciel’s is the classic Italian—it’s loaded with meat-free salami and pastrami, chopped pepperoncini, and a tasty pickled cherry pepper spread.
 If you’re looking for vegan food that makes you feel like someone cares about you (and your taste buds), you’ll love this place.